Skip to content

 Investigating the reason behind the success of some of your content may be time-consuming, but also beneficial when thinking about what posts to do next.

-A good tactic is to analyse your site, find your top performing content, and adjust your content marketing strategy accordingly to produce pieces that follow that trend.
+A good tactic is to analyse your site, find your top-performing content, and adjust your content marketing strategy accordingly to produce pieces that follow that trend.

 Articles that actually can be reused or updated weeks or months after being published.

-The goal is to create content that still is relevant to your audience no matter how much time passes.
+The goal is to create content that is still relevant to your audience, no matter how much time passes.

-If you are thinking about improving your SEO, then a content audit can be core to determine what keywords are used to rank with some existing content, what content should be ranking for which keywords or what types of content perform best on your site.
+If you are thinking about improving your SEO, then a content audit can be core to determine what keywords are used to rank with some existing content, what content should be ranking for which keywords, or what types of content perform best on your site.

-Basically, a content audit can get you priceless information about how to boost your website traffic, and increase conversion rates.
+Basically, a content audit can get you priceless information about how to boost your website traffic and increase conversion rates.

 The Ultimate Step-by-Step Guide to Conducting a Content Audit